Noah Centino Could Be He-Man In Sony’s ‘Masters Of The Universe’ Reboot

 An exclusive report from The Wrap says that Noah Centineo could be in talks to play He-Man in the upcoming reboot of Masters Of The Universe from Sony.
 The To All The Boys I’ve Loved Before star has gained a lot of acclaim for his role in the teen drama, and it seems that his star is only climbing higher.

 Centineo has been a child actor for many years, his most notable role being in the TV series The Fosters.
 His appearance in the Netflix Original, To All The Boys… sparked a lot of love from critics and audiences, as noted in this TV Guide report.
-The newest reports suggest that Centineo may be in the running for the role of He-Man, in the reboot of Masters Of The Universe, produced by Sony Pictures.
+The newest reports suggest that Centineo may be in the running for the role of He-Man in the reboot of Masters Of The Universe, produced by Sony Pictures.

 The source material in question is based on Masters Of The Universe (MOTU), a line of Mattel toys that saw basic action figures created with a slight backstory and novelty powers.
 As noted in a comprehensive report from Slash Film, the toy line was supplemented by comics published by DC Comics at the time.
 The decision to create the He-Man toyline was reached after Mattel had passed on the licensing deal to create Star Wars toys.
 MOTU was a massive success for the company in 1982.